ethz-randomwalk/polytopewalk/README.md

 ```

 ## Examples
-The `examples` folder provides examples of sampling from both sparse and dense formulations of the MCMC sampling algorithms.
+The `examples` folder provides examples of sampling from both sparse (constrained) and dense (full-dimensional) formulations of the MCMC sampling algorithms.
 We test our random walk algorithms on family of 3 structured polytopes and 3 real life polytopes from `netlib`.
 The lines below show a quick demonstration of sampling from a polytope using a sparse MCMC algorithm.
 ```python
 import numpy as np
 from scipy.sparse import csr_matrix, lil_matrix, csr_array